Default Value: IW_OverrideOptions

 - An Application.

 - An Agent Group.

-The option settings are applied upon login to the desktop interface in the following override order:
+The option settings are applied to an agent upon login to Workspace in the following override order:

 - Default settings that are defined in the application code, which are overridden by:

 - Settings that are specified in the Application, which are overridden by:

 - Settings that are specified in the Tenant of the agent, which are overridden by:

 - Settings that are specified in the Agent Group(s) to which an agent belongs (Note: only Virtual Agent Groups defined with rules that are based on Skills are supported) — in cases in which an agent is a member of more than one group, Workspace considers the union of options that are set in each group; if an option is declared in two different groups, each of which has a different value, Workspace uses built-in rules to resolve the conflict (see Conflict Resolution for Configuration Options for information on how such conflicts are resolved), which are overridden by:

 - Settings that are specified in the Person object that corresponds to the agent.

 You can override options only in the interaction-workspace section.
 Therefore, you must replicate the interaction-workspace section to the annex of the object level at which you want the override to occur (Tenant, Group, User, or Transaction).